 We would like to share the historic restoration of Mount Pleasant Plantation with you, the largest and most sophisticated private effort in Tidewater Virginia in recent decades.
-It is the culmination of ten years (and counting!) of intensive archeological and documentary research and years of painstaking architectural and landscape restoration.
+It is the culmination of twenty years (and counting!) of intensive research and painstaking architectural and landscape restoration.

 In 2000, when Nicholas and Shelley Schorsch bought the 400 acre historic plantation, they saw it as a diamond in the rough, and knew a lot of hard work lay ahead.
 Their goal was to restore the historic appearance of Mount Pleasant Plantation as much as possible, while providing modern amenities.
 Added to this were other important goals: